Help us match you with local pros in your area

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 There are no state-level licensing requirements for HVAC contractors in Kansas.
 However, your city or municipality may have its own local certification or licensing requirements.
 You should verify that your company meets all necessary standards and that it has an active Kansas business license.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Look for a a provider with positive reviews and a history of good customer service.
+Choose a provider with positive reviews and a history of good customer service.

-Normally, it's best to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it likely sees the most use.
+Normally, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+If your home is larger than 1,000 square feet, central air is likely to be more effective for cooling than window units.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient: